 Trans Individuals Connect With Understanding Volunteers

 In the last year, the hotline has fielded more than 26,000 calls.
-And since it began, it has logged nearly 80,000, according to Bri.
+And since it began, it has logged nearly 101,000 calls, according to the website.

 “We have our pulse on the needs of the community because our callers guide us.
 People can call to talk about the things impacting their lives, if they’re suicidal, in crisis, or something is making them feel isolated,” Bri said.